-Hvar Town is the beating heart of Croatia’s Dalmatian coast, blending centuries-old Venetian architecture with a cosmopolitan energy that’s felt from its vibrant harbor to the white-stone piazza overlooking the Adriatic.
+Hvar Town is the beating heart of Croatia’s Dalmatian coast.
+You'll find centuries-old Venetian architecture with a cosmopolitan energy that’s felt from its vibrant harbor to the white-stone piazza overlooking the Adriatic.
 Hvar Town is also deeply rooted in tradition, with olive groves and vineyards stretching to the hillsides, lavender-scented markets in summer, and a slow-paced Mediterranean charm lingering just beyond the main square.

 Overview: